ecas-sar/game_project/README.md

 The health bar is displayed in the top left and the background is now an image made using piskel rather than just a black backround.

 The bat is displayed with the x and y coordinates probability being uniformly distributed (i.e. the bat is equally likely to spawn anywhere on the screen), and the flap animation works correctly.

+The character cannot exit the boundaries, and the bat will chase the character around the map.